 About Me

 Hi!
 I’m Ria Gandhi, a 16 year-old who’s interested in psychology and the brain.
+I’ve always been curious about why people think, feel, and behave the way they do, and that curiosity is what led me to start learning more about neuroscience and psychology on my own.
 I started this blog as a way to explore my interest in mirror neurons and learning, and I hope to grow it as time goes on.
 I live in Florida with my family and my dog, and I’m excited to share my thoughts and learn along the way!

 With these blog posts, I hope to explore the role of mirror neurons in how children learn through imitation, observation, and empathy.
 By understanding how these specialized brain cells function, I aim to learn more about their connection to learning and social development.
 Specifically, this project seeks to: